rickydazla/Tricky3eme/readme.md

 * [cart.item_count w/ Gift Wrapping Product](https://gist.github.com/rickydazla/7796486)
 * [Currency Switcher](https://gist.github.com/rickydazla/2783177)

-Please Clone from this, test in Dev Store and issue pull requests.
+Please Clone from this, test in Dev and/or Staging Store(s), and issue pull requests.

 rickydazla will merge when checked in dev store, this will publish to live store via [Githubify](http://githubify.com/)